The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

 Importing and exporting wood and timber products

 If you import or export certain wood or timber products to or from the UK, you'll have to follow plant health regulations, restrictions and requirements.
-It is unlikely these rules will change in the event of a 'no deal' Brexit.

 These are in place to make sure each country's natural environment and plant-based industries are protected from any harmful organisms that may be found in wood, including certain types of: